SantiagoBerna/BlogPostStreamingAssets/index.md

 Creating a universal Asset Manager is very hard.
 There is a reason there aren't many libraries to handle resource management for you, since it is extremely dependent on your engine's capabilities and requirements.

-I still tried to create a generalized solution that simplified resource management to it's simplest terms (and still ended up being reasonably complex).
+I still tried to create a generalized solution that simplified resource management to its simplest terms (and still ended up being reasonably complex).

 ### Part 1 - The game plan